 As already described under the topic "Meeting Calendar", we appreciate the lively exchange in the team on current topics.
 The easiest and most uncomplicated way to do this is always the spoken word.
 Regular participation is therefore essential for several reasons at the same time - finding quick solutions, bundling several opinions on certain topics, finding a majority approach and promoting integrity.
-If it is not possible that you cannot participate in principle or as an exception, let your team know and then take the transcript (Basecamp) to stay up to date.
+If it is not possible that you cannot participate in principle or as an exception, let your team know.

 We would like to support you with your onboarding as a builder and have therefore incorporated fixed feedback discussions in the initial phase.
-A Senior Alchemist or a builder colleague will answer your questions after your first overview and assign you a starting point.
+A colleague will answer your questions after your first overview and assign you a starting point.
 The aim of the conversation is to clear up ambiguities and to answer questions of all kinds, so that you can be as much a part of your project as possible from the beginning.

 Another feedback appointment is then set after about 2 weeks, when we would like to know in particular how well you have settled and how symptom-free you have been able to contribute your strengths to the value of the project.
 We also try to optimize our onboarding process through feedback that you give us.

-Once the development efforts begin, the Senior Alchemists start allocating a builders’ stipend to distribute among the project’s actively contributing team members.
-The stipend comes from a finite pool of $MIST and is distributed weekly based on what the Senior Alchemists deem to be the most beneficial allocation for nourishing the project’s growth.
-It is subject to change with every payout, but the Senior Alchemists will usually give a rough justification for why the funds were distributed in a particular manner.
+Once the development efforts begin, the sitting Council will start allocating a builders’ stipend to distribute among the project’s actively contributing team members.
+The stipend comes from a finite pool of $MIST It may be subject to change with every payout, but the Council will usually give a rough justification for why the funds were distributed in a particular manner.

 The builders stipend is here to make it easy for you to put aside other distractions and focus on building with the rest of the Alchemists.
 It is not a salary.
 It is not meant to be the primary incentive to drive your contributions.
 If you’re here as a mercenary and just want to get paid then you’re probably in the wrong community.